HealthFree

 The QT interval on an ECG represents the time for the heart's ventricles to depolarize and repolarize.
 Because this interval changes with heart rate, doctors use "corrected" values (QTc) to identify true abnormalities.

-• Bazett's: QTc = QT / √RR (most common, but overcorrects at high HR)
+• Bazett's: QTc = QT / sqrt(RR) (most common, but overcorrects at high HR)

-• Fridericia's: QTc = QT / ∛RR (often preferred at higher heart rates)
+• Fridericia's: QTc = QT / cube root(RR) (often preferred at higher heart rates)

-• Prolonged QTc (>500ms) is associated with an increased risk of ventricular arrhythmias like Torsades de Pointes
+• Prolonged QTc (>500ms) is associated with high risk of Torsades de Pointes

 The QTc is only one part of an ECG assessment.
-Clinical context, electrolyte levels, and medications MUST be considered when evaluating a prolonged QT.
+Clinical context, electrolyte levels, and medications must be considered when evaluating a prolonged QT.
+This tool is for educational reference only.

 You can also calculate changes using our BMI Calculator or Ideal Weight Calculator.